-Veterans and Military: With Memorial coming up on May 25, it’s a great time to support veterans, those in the military and military families.
-With over 62,000 virtual opportunities, you can find a way to be of service to those who have or are serving our country.
+- Veterans and Military: With Memorial coming up on May 25, it’s a great time to support veterans, those in the military and military families.
+With over 62,000 virtual volunteers needed, you can find a way to be of service to those who have or are serving our country.

-Animals: If you have a soft spot in your heart for animals, you have over 58,000 virtual opportunities to select how to give your time in supporting our furry friends
+- Animals: If you have a soft spot in your heart for animals, there are over 58,000 virtual volunteers needed, so you have a variety of options to select from to support our furry friends

 As we are continuing to practice physical distancing, volunteering in person may not be something you first think of.
 Communities are needing your help now more than ever when it comes to volunteering in person as some volunteering can’t be done virtually.
 You can volunteer safely by following the CDC guidelines: